-In order to make a qualified withdrawal (i.e. purchase the asset) the saver must meet the following parameters:
+In order to make a qualified withdrawal (i.e. purchase the home) the saver must meet the following parameters:

-- ✓ had a VIDA savings account opened at least six months; - ✓ saved regularly (i.e., at least monthly) into that account; - ✓ successfully completed both the financial literacy and asset specific training - ✓ have reached their savings goal (i.e., have enough savings that combined with the match money will allow them to purchase the asset)
+- ✓ had a VIDA savings account opened at least four months; - ✓ saved regularly (i.e., at least monthly) into their VIDA account; - \checkmark successfully completed both the financial literacy and homeownership training - ✓ have reached their savings goal (i.e. have enough savings that combined with the match money will allow them to proceed with their home purchase)